-- 1. Each student may complete the agreement and submit it via email to admissions@nps.edu, with a copy to the NPS certificate program manager (Megan Rock, mdrock@nps.edu). - 2.
+- 1. Each student may complete the agreement and submit it via email to admissions@nps.edu, with a copy to the NPS certificate program manager (Cecelia Davis cmdavis@nps.edu). - 2.
 Alternatively, when a cohort of students is being sponsored by an organization, a manager at that organization can submit a completed blanket Participant Agreement, which must be accompanied by a list of all students in the cohort.
-These documents are submitted to admissions@nps.edu, with a copy to the NPS certificate program manager (Megan Rock, mdrock@nps.edu).
+These documents are submitted to admissions@nps.edu, with a copy to the NPS certificate program manager (Cecelia Davis cmdavis@nps.edu)P.